EnshenZhu/Data_Structure_Easy2Advance/README.md

 ## Static and Dynamic Arrays (Part 1/2)

-### Discussion and examples about Arrays
+### Discussion and examples of Arrays

 #### What is an Array?

-A static array is a fixed length container containing n elements **indexable** from the range [0,n-1]
+A static array is a fixed-length container containing n elements **indexable** from the range [0,n-1]

 **Q: What is meant by being 'indexable'**
-A: This means that each slot/index in the array can be referenced with a number. (static arrays are given as contiguous chunks of memory)
+A: This means that each slot/index in the array can be referenced with a number.
+(Static arrays are given as contiguous chunks of memory.)

 #### When and where is a static Array used?